 Fred Holcomb, Washington.
 Fred graduated from Davidson College with honors and was

 nice enough to share his research project on Dwell Time with BestHorsePractices.
 Since graduation, he has gone to farrier school, interned with an equine veterinarian and horse trainer and is applying to veterinary school.
 Read his latest BestHorsePractices essay here.

 Robyn Schiller, California.
 She’s the brains behind Warwick Schiller Performance Horsemanship and a former Human Resources director.
 An accomplished rider and a quiet, effective, and welcome addition to our team.

 Dennis Nelson, Colorado.
 Nelson has a shrewd eye for business strategy and marketing decisions with an MBA from Brigham Young University.
 He is a horse enthusiast through his marriage to Raechel Nelson.

 Amy Skinner, North Carolina.
 Skinner is a regular guest columnist and has been a horse gal since age six.
 She currently lives in North Carolina where she starts colts, and rides and teaches dressage and Western.
 Skinner has studied at the Royal Andalusian School of Equestrian Art in Spain, with Buck Brannaman, Leslie Desmond, Brent Graef, and many others.
 We’re excited for her Summit presentation with Katrin Silva this October

 Dr. Petra Sullwold, Colorado.
 Sullwold is a human and animal chiropractor with a successful practice in southwestern Colorado.
-She’s also the owner of several mustangs.
-The veteran rider, originally from Austria, will introduce Dr. Gerd Heuschmann to Summit attendees.
+She’s produced videos Stretch That Dog and will soon have Stretch That Horse available.
+The veteran rider, originally from Austria, introduced Dr. Gerd Heuschmann to Summit attendees in the past.